-Uniquely, data centres require specific locations to be able to operate effectively.
-This is because they must be close to existing connections to the National Grid power network, ensuring that they can function as effectively and as efficiently as possible.
+Uniquely, data centres require specific locations to operate effectively.
+This is because they must be close to existing connections to the National Grid power network, ensuring that they can function as efficiently as possible.

-There is a limited amount of viable sites that meet the necessary requirements to come forward as a data centre.
-These requirements include being located in close proximity to Availability Zones; proximity to fibre optic routes; and availability of power.
-DC01UK is a unique example of a proposal which fulfils all these attributes.
+There are limited viable sites that meet the necessary requirements for a data centre.
+These include proximity to Availability Zones, fibre optic routes, and power supply.
+DC01UK represents a unique example of a proposal that fulfils all these attributes.

 Investment